Part 2: When Helping Hurts

 May 20, 2025

-If you’ve always been a helper, then you know how good it can feel to make someone’s day a little easier, to meet a need, fill a gap, or carry someone else’s burden.
+If you’ve ever helped someone, then you know how good it can feel to make someone’s day a little easier, to meet a need, fill a gap, or carry someone else’s burden.
 That feeling of “I did something good today” has carried me through a lot of hard seasons.

 Now, if you know my husband, you know that back then, he wasn’t one for sugarcoating.
 He was all about facts.
 And the “facts,” according to him that day, were that there were specific things he had told me would be helpful to him if I would do them.
 But I hadn't done them.
 I chose to do all the other things I thought needed done.
 And all those things, though maybe thoughtful, weren’t helpful to the business.